FelixKratz/JankyBorders/README.md

 ```bash
 borders active_color=0xffe1e3e4 inactive_color=0xff494d64 width=5.0 &
 ```
 to the very end of your `yabairc`.
+This will start the borders with the specified options.

 ### Bootstrap with brew
 If you want to run this as a separate service, you could use:
 ```bash
 brew services start borders
 ```

+### Configuring the appearance
+You can either configure the appearance directly when starting the borders process (as shown in "Bootstrap with yabai") or use a configuration file.
+The appearance can be adapted at any point in time.

+#### Using a configuration file (Optional)
 If the primary `borders` process is started without any arguments (or launched as a service by brew), it will search for a file at `~/.config/borders/bordersrc` and execute it on launch if found.